Make your own Tower Defense Game with PyGame

 Object-Oriented Programming (OOP)

-Improve your understanding of classes and objects and how to best leverage inheritance, the factory pattern, and Python’s dataclasses to succinctly describe your game world using simple classes.
+Improve your understanding of classes and objects and how to best leverage inheritance, the factory pattern, and Python’s dataclasses to succinctly describe your game world using primitives that have applications in nearly everything you’ll ever write in Python.

 Animation